webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Howls-at-the-Moon.md

 ---
 aliases:
-  - Howls at the Moon
+- "Howls at the Moon"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Howls at the Moon
-collection: Foci
-kind: Compendium
 ---

 ## Howls at the Moon
 For brief periods, you become a fearsome and powerful creature with control issues.